zkmoney/mantl/docs/getting_started/dnsimple.md

 The easiest way to configure credentials for DNSimple is by setting environment variables:

+  - DNSIMPLE\_EMAIL
+    Your e-mail address for the DNSimple account

+  - DNSIMPLE\_TOKEN
+    The DNSimple token (found in the DNSimple admin panel)

 Alternatively, you can set up the DNSimple provider credentials in your .tf file: